tonaljs/tonal/documentation.md

 ## parseNote(note)

-Parse a note name and returns an object with its properties
+Parse a note string in [scientific pitch notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation)

-The note object has the following properties:
+The octave in the note string is optional, and this parse method returns an object with the following properties:
 - `pc`: the [pitch class](https://en.wikipedia.org/wiki/Pitch_class). __Always
 in uppercase__.
 One of 'A', 'B', 'C', 'D', 'E', 'F', 'G'
 - `acc`: the accidentals.
 A string of 'b' or '#'.
 Double sharp is notated with '##'.
-If the note has no accidentals, the value is an empty string.
+If the note has no accidentals, the value is an empty string (never null).
 - `oct`: the octave (as integer, can be negative).
-If no octave is present in the string to be parsed, its 4 by default
+If no octave is present in the string to be parsed, it is set to 4.
-- `name`: the name of the note (with uppercase pitch class, accidentals __and__ octave)
+- `name`: the name of the note (uppercase pitch class, with accidentals and __whithout__ octave)

 ### Parameters